BasharDlaleh/ansible-docker-containers/README.md

 docker_containers

-An Ansible Role that manages docker containers on Linux servers.
+An Ansible Role to manage docker containers on Linux servers.

 Supported docker operations :